Ashokkumar-Ganesan/sql-query-optimizer-assistant/README.md

 ### 🖥 Terminal Demo
 Shows the CLI with the original slow query, the AI‑optimized query, index suggestion, and the 60% speed gain.
----

 ### 🌐 Web UI
-*A minimal web interface where developers can paste a SQL query, click **Optimize**, and instantly see the rewritten query, index suggestion, and estimated performance improvement.*
+A minimal web interface where developers can paste a SQL query, click Optimize, and instantly see the rewritten query, index suggestion, and estimated performance improvement.
----

 ### 📊 Performance Benchmark
-***A benchmark chart comparing execution times.
-The original query runs in 2.5 seconds, while the optimized query completes in 1.0 seconds — a 60% improvement.***
+A benchmark chart comparing execution times.
+The original query runs in 2.5 seconds, while the optimized query completes in 1.0 seconds — a 60% improvement.

 ![Web UI demo showing query input and optimized output](docs/screenshot-ui.png)